PAINTED ROADSIDE ADVERTISEMENTS - Index of Brands

 A demi-fluide

-The upper half of the wall gives the same message as the other adverts :
+The upper half of the wall says:

 GARGOYLE Mobiloil